cettia/cettia.github.io/guides/cettia-tutorial.md

 server.find(p, socket -> socket.send("klose").close());
 ```

-Let's bring all these features together and rewrite the above `chat` event handler in the starter kit.
+Let's bring all these features together and rewrite the above `chat` event handler in the example.

 ```java
 // import static io.cettia.ServerSocketPredicates.all;